-- The project budget should include but is not limited to the following: - Costs associated with the planning of the project such as feasibility studies and RFP development - Implementation vendor costs which includes deliverable or development costs - Hardware purchase cost or hosting costs including disaster recovery - Software purchase costs - Independent Verification and Validation (IV&V) (if project exceeds \$1,000,000 or is required by GTA) - Contractors - Agency staff and all their associated costs (required if Federal Government or other entity is reimbursing the state for these resources) - Training resource, facilities, equipment and any related travel expenses - Organizational change management - Equipment needed to support the project such as scanners, kiosk, etc. - Help Desk
+- The project budget should include but is not limited to the following: - Costs associated with the planning of the project such as feasibility studies and RFP development - Implementation vendor costs which include deliverable or development costs - Hardware purchase cost or hosting costs including disaster recovery - Software purchase costs - Independent Verification and Validation (IV&V) (if project exceeds \$1,000,000 or as required by GTA) - Contractors - Agency staff and all their associated costs (required if Federal Government or other entity is reimbursing the state for these resources) - Training resource, facilities, equipment and any related travel expenses - Organizational change management (if project meets criteria established in HB 676)

-- Mobile devices - Data cleanup and conversion - Create a budget tracking worksheet that contains the following: - o Total budget summary the includes: - Includes Planning, Implementation Costs and M&O budget - Include enough detail lines to be able to track different types of budget items / category and tie back to federal planning documents and state budget documents. - Detail by funding source - Show detail monthly or quarterly costs for each line item. - High level project budget overview that shows the total project budget by major category such as: - Planning - Vendor implementation - Software and hardware - Staff and contractors - Organizational change management - Independent Verification and Validation - Training - Project budget vs actuals where you track your planned expenses verses actual expenses by budget high-level line item should be done at least monthly. - A budget variance analysis should be conducted and documented to determine the cause of a variance and what corrective action should be taken. - For each high-level budget line item, break out by month/quarter and FY - If bond funds are available, identify which line items are eligible for bond reimbursements - If Federal or other funds are available, break out state vs federal vs other amounts - For each high-level budget line item, you should have a detail supporting spreadsheet that identifies associated deliverables or estimates that are including in the budget.
+- Equipment needed to support the project such as scanners, kiosk, etc. - Help Desk (training and/or project support activities) - Mobile devices - Data cleanup and conversion - Create a budget tracking worksheet that contains the following: - Total budget summary that: - Includes Planning, Implementation Costs and M&O budget - Provides enough detail lines to be able to track different types of budget items by category and tie back to federal planning documents and state budget documents. - Details expenses by funding source - Shows detail monthly or quarterly costs for each line item. - High level project budget overview that shows the total project budget by major category such as: - Planning - Vendor implementation - Software and hardware - Staff and hourly contractors - External Consulting Resources, such as: - Organizational change management - Independent Verification and Validation - Training - Project budget vs actuals reviewed at least monthly in order to track planned expenses versus actual expenses by budget highlevel line. - A budget variance analysis should be conducted and documented to determine the cause of a variance and what corrective action should be taken. - For each high-level budget line item, break totals out by month/quarter and FY - If bond funds are available, identify which line items are eligible for bond reimbursements - If Federal or other funds are available, break out state vs federal vs other amounts - For each high-level budget line item, you should have a detailed supporting spreadsheet that identifies associated deliverables or estimates that are including in the budget. - Purchase Orders - Add enough detail lines to tie back to the contract schedules and supporting deliverables. - If your contract includes payment holdback on deliverables, then the holdback amount should be on a separate line.